 Assembly Language

 In the beginning, there was machine code, the true ones-and-zeros of the processor expressed as raw binary instructions.
-Machine code quickly gave rise to assembly language, a thin veneer of alphanumeric op-codes that represented those same instructions.
+Machine code quickly gave rise to assembly language, a thin veneer of alphanumeric opcodes that represented those same instructions, with mnemonics to help humans read and write those instructions more easily.

-Assembly was extraordinarily powerful but equally unforgiving.
-It required programmers to understand every nuance of a system, such as:
+Assembly language (“assembler”) is extraordinarily powerful but equally unforgiving.
+It is essentially the native language of the machine, and it requires programmers to understand every nuance of a system.
+To write in assembler, a programmer needs to be fully conversant with such concepts as:

 - Register allocations